 Pipes, Drains and Services

-Many properties rely on services crossing neighbouring land.
+Many properties rely on services, such as gas, water etc, crossing neighbouring land.
 Servitudes often cover:

 - Water pipes